michelled/weavly.org/src/robot-activities/free-play-with-dash.md

 ## Steps

 * Place a large sheet of paper on a hard and flat surface and tape its edges.
 * Tape a marker on each side of Dash.
-Make sure the marker tips can touch the paper
+Make sure the marker tips can touch the paper.
-* Turn on Dash
+* Turn on Dash.
-* Connect Weavly to Dash
+* Connect Weavly to Dash.
-* Use different action blocks in Weavly to build a program sequence
+* Use different action blocks in Weavly to build a program sequence.
-* Select the Play button to make Dash move on the paper and draw different shapes
+* Select the Play button to make Dash move on the paper and draw different shapes.

 ## Tips

-* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling
+* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling.
-* Try different colors and marker tips to get different effects
+* Try different colors and marker tips to get different effects.

 ## Skill Development